4.1 The role of the key person and settling-in

 consideration has been given to the individual needs and circumstances of children and their families.

-The procedures set out a model for developing a key person approach that promotes effective
+These procedures set out a model for developing a key person approach that promotes effective

-and positive relationships for children who are in settings.
+and positive relationships for children.

 - The key person offers unconditional regard for the child and is non-judgemental.